artsy/hokusai/README.md

 #### Pushing an image

-`hokusai push` pushes an image to your AWS account's ECR repo for the named project
+`hokusai push` pushes a locally built image to your AWS account's ECR repo for the named project

 #### Creating secrets